 lfs is a small tool similar to the df command for producing a list of file systems on Linux in a clear and beautiful tabular form.

-On Linux, you sometimes need to work with disks and/or partitions directly from the command line.
+You sometimes need to work with disks or partitions directly from the command line on Linux.
 Often, you want to perform actions on the filesystems, but you do so by specifying the partitions where they are stored.

-There are many tools available to find the list of currently available filesystems in Linux, the most commonly used of which is
+Many tools are available to find the list of currently available filesystems in Linux, the most commonly used of which is

 df.
 Unfortunately, on systems with many disks, partitions, and USB drives, it can be hard to identify the device name assigned to each of them.
 And this is where